 Computer architecture refers to those attributes of a system visible to a programmer or, put another way, those attributes that have a direct impact on the logical execution of a program.

 Computer organization refers to the operational units and their interconnections that realize the architectural specifications.
 Examples of architectural attributes include the instruction set, the number of bits used to represent various data types (e.g., numbers, characters), I/O mechanisms, and techniques for addressing memory.
 Organizational attributes include those hardware details transparent to the programmer, such as control signals; interfaces between the computer and peripherals; and the memory technology used.

-Please leave a comment below and share if you found this answer helpful.
+Please leave a comment below and share with other students in your network if you found this answer helpful.
 Happy learning!